digitalrebar/provision/doc/quickstart.rst

     }' > /tmp/local_subnet.json

     # edit the above JSON spec to suit your environment
+    #
+    # for v3.6.0 and older:
+    #  add a next-server after "Name" with the IP address of your DRP Endpoint, like:
+    #    NextServer": "10.10.16.10",
+    #
+    # for v3.6.0 and older, OR for v3.7.0 VirtualBox environments:
+    #  add DHCP Option 67 to the Options map, like:
+    #    { "Code": 67, "Value": "lpxelinux.0", "Description": "Bootfile" },
+    #
     vim /tmp/local_subnet.json

     drpcli subnets create - < /tmp/local_subnet.json

-.. note:: The UX will create a Subnet based on an interface of the DRP Endpoint with sane defaults - it is easier to create a subnet via the UX.
+.. note:: Option 67 (bootfile name) specifies the PXE boot file.
+The `lpxelinux.0` boot file is for Legacy BIOS machines.
+If you are booting a UEFI system, you will need to make more advanced changes to support UEFI boot mode.
+Please see the FAQ on :ref:`rs_uefi_boot_option`.
+DRP v3.7.0 and newer has magic helpers to try and set the Legacy/UEFI bootfile for you, but custom usage or custom/unique PXE implementations may require changes.

 Install your first Machine
 --------------------------

 Content configuration is the most complex topic with Digital Rebar Provision.
-The basic provisioning setup with the above "ISO" upoads will allow you to install a CentOS or Ubuntu Machine with manual power management (on/reboot etc) transitions.
+The basic provisioning setup with the above "ISO" uploads will allow you to install a CentOS or Ubuntu Machine with manual power management (on/off/reboot etc) transitions.
 More advanced workflows and plugin_providers will allow for complete automation workflows with complex stages and state transitions.
 To keep things "quick", the below are just bare basics, for more details and information, please see the Content documentation section.

-  1. Set BootEnvs
+  1. Set default BootEnvs and Stages

     BootEnvs are operating system installable definitions.
 You need to specify **what** the DRP endpoint should do when it sees an unknown Machine, and what the default behavior is.
-To do this, Digital Rebar Provision uses a *discovery* image provisioning method, and you must first set up these steps.
+To do this, Digital Rebar Provision uses a *discovery* image provisioning method (sometimes referred to as *ready state* infrastructure), and you must first set up these steps.

+    Stages allow you to create per-Machine `workflow`, where you can transition from one stage to the next to complete more comlex provisioning activities.

+    .. note:: In the below *Prefs* example, we set both BootEnvs and Stages.
+This means that the "Stage" workflow system is activated, and you must change a Machine install definition (eg CentOS or Ubuntu), via the use of Stage changes.
+If you do NOT set the ``defaultStage`` value, then you would change a Machine by the use of only setting the BootEnv on a Machine.
+We will use the Stages method for this quickstart.

     Define the Default Stage, Default BootEnv, and the Unknown BootEnv:

     ::